Skip to content

 The hours are a little bit weird.
 They are open from 10AM-5PM Tuesday-Saturday, and 1PM-5PM on Sunday and Monday.

-Sunday and Monday just happen to be the days I visited.
+Sunday and Monday just happened to be the days I visited.
 Luckily, the National Library is right next to the Museum.
-On our first day there we visited the Library while we waited for the museum to open.
+On our first day there, we visited the Library while we waited for the museum to open!

 The museum’s layout can be a bit confusing.
 Sometimes I would move from one room or exhibit into another without realizing it.
 Even so, I don’t think it really matters all that much.
-Everything generally ties into Irish history, so you can’t go wrong in any of the rooms.
+Everything generally ties into Irish history, so you can’t go wrong in any of them.

 Conclusion